 The Student Bar Association (SBA) is the student government at Regent University School of Law.
 Among the responsibilities granted to the SBA is providing law students with representative leadership to the law school and the university.
 The SBA also has a strong history of providing social and ministry occasions for the entire community.
 Studying law is a unique privilege, and the SBA seeks to provide students with the best law school experience attainable.

-The Trial Advocacy Board (TAB) sponsors a monthly forum for speakers who discuss litigation, presents tips for those interested in a litigation practice and helps students find summer job opportunities involving litigation.
+The Trial Advocacy Board (TAB) sponsors a monthly forum for speakers who discuss litigation, present tips for those interested in a litigation practice, and help students find summer job opportunities involving litigation.
 The TAB hosts an intramural Trial Competition each spring.
 This Trial Competition, which is open to all law students, requires participating students to litigate a case, from developing trial strategies to opening arguments to closing arguments.
 Local judges and attorneys serve as judges for the competition.
 First-year students, who are provided with selected information on evidence, try cases against other first-year students.
 Second- and third-year students, who are expected to apply all of the rules of procedure and evidence, are grouped together for their trials.
 Students may participate in the Trial Competition in each of their three years, providing a great opportunity to develop practical skills.

 The Virginia Bar Association Law School Council (VBA LSC) at Regent facilitates connecting Regent Law students with both the state and local bar associations.
 It is a branch of the Virginia Bar Association through its Young Lawyers Division.
-The mission of the Virginia Bar Association remains as timely today as it was in 1888, when the Association was founded.
-Its goals to promote the highest professional standards, work to improve the law and the administration of justice, and advance collegial relations among lawyers has contributed to its rich heritage.
+The mission of the Virginia Bar Association remains as timely today as it was in 1888 when the Association was founded.
+Its goals to promote the highest professional standards, work to improve the law and the administration of justice, and advance collegial relations among lawyers have contributed to its rich heritage.
 Moreover, as a voluntary association, it is free to initiate public service projects free from the legal constraints applicable to a mandatory bar.

 For several years, the School of Law has participated in the VITA Program.
 Under the arm of the ABA, Law Student Division VITA provides a base of law students willing to help others prepare their federal income tax returns.
-Participating students visit libraries, prisons, military bases and urban communities.
+Participating students visit libraries, prisons, military bases, and urban communities.
 This program allows Regent students to reach out to the local community.